Ajna Center: Awareness Center

 The Ajna is one of the three awareness centers and is the center (Chakra) for Divine Intelligence, it’s the center where we process information and create awareness (of ourselves) and intellect.

-The Ajna will essentially make a list of the “bad” and “good” sides of something, which is helpful BUT the ultimate decision must come from your authority.
+The Ajna will essentially make a list of the “bad” and “good” sides of something, which is helpful, but the ultimate decision must come from your authority.
 We can take this information and allow ourselves to feel what step we should take.

-You are not easily influenced by the way you process and conceptualize because you are creating this energy within you.
+With a defined Ajna, you are not easily influenced by the way you process and conceptualize because you are creating this energy within you.
 You are also likely always thinking because you always have this energy with you at all times.